balasulr/balasulr.github.io/final-project-post.md

 According to the UCI ML Repository, the dataset "is composed of a range of biomedical voice measurements from 31 people, 23 with Parkinson's disease (PD).
 Each column in the table is a particular voice measure, and each row corresponds one of 195 voice recording from these individuals ("name" column).
 The main aim of the data is to discriminate healthy people from those with PD, according to "status" column which is set to 0 for healthy and 1 for PD"

 ***
-#### Created final project using Visual Studio Code with a .ipynb file using the Python 3.10.11 kernel
+#### Developed the final project in Visual Studio Code using a Jupyter Notebook (.ipynb) with the Python 3.10.11 kernel

 ## Import statements
 This project uses the following import statements: